johnnyawesome/YouTubeStopAutoplay/README.md

 ![AutoplayOff](https://github.com/johnnyawesome/YouTubeStopAutoplay/blob/master/DemoImg/AutoplayOff.jpg)

-### Playlists will still autoplay when using this script.
+### Playlists will still Auto-Play when using this script.

-Playlists are obviously content where Autoplay makes total sense: *The script will not stop Autoplay when you're watching videos from a playlist.*
+Playlists are obviously content where Auto-Play makes total sense: *The script will not stop Auto-Play when you're watching videos from a playlist.*

 ## How to run the script